Stimulationtoreality/Week-1-Internship-Task-Networking-Fundamentals-Network-Simulation-Tools/README.md

 ## Notes

-This task is part of the Week 1 assignment for the Network Administration Internship Program at IT-Simplera Institute.
+This task is part of the Week 1 assignment for the Network Administration Internship Program at IT-Simplera Solutions.